Jonny999999/armchair_fw/README.md

 ```bash
 idf.py flash
 ```
-- once "connecting...' successfully, BOOT button can be released
+- once "connecting...' was successfully, BOOT button can be released

 ### Monitor
 - connect FTDI programmer to board (VCC to VCC; TX to RX; RX to TX)